beam-cloud/fastloop/README.md

 # FastLoop

 A Python package for building and deploying stateful loops.
+We use this at [beam.cloud](https://www.beam.cloud) to deploy agents.

 ## Installation